jpmorris/data_science_consultant_lessons/lectures/001-network_analysis_overview/001-01-network_analysis_overview.md

 ![Graph Examples](images/graph_examples.png)

-# Basic Definitions - Graph Properties 2
+# Basic Definitions - Subgraphs
+- **Subgraph**: a subset of nodes and edges from a graph
+  - Includes all the specific definitions below
 - **Cliques**: a complete subnetwork - a subnetwork where every pair of nodes is connected by an edge
 - **Component**: a connected subgraph
 - **Ego Network**: a node and its neighbors